-Heading to Oaxaca and a little worried about how you’re gonna keep it under budget.
-I’m not gonna lie, during my first week in Oaxaca, I spent so much more money than my budget allowed.
-But after staying in the city for a while, I figured out the things you can do for free or very little money.
-And here they are, my present to you – my top 15 inexpensive things to do in Oaxaca city – let’s get cultured for less, eh?
+I’m not gonna lie; during my first week in Oaxaca, I spent much more money than my budget allowed.
+But after staying in the city for a while, I figured out what you can do for free or very little money.
+And here they are, my present to you—my favourite free things to do in Oaxaca City.

-1. Wander around Mercado Benito Juarez and Mercado de Noviembre
+1. Mercado Benito Juarez and Mercado de Noviembre

-2. Soak up the culture at the zocal
+2. Soak up the culture at the zocalo

 If you’re up early, grab your takeaway morning coffee and pastry from Boulenc and then head a short walk to Zocalo, Oaxaca’s main square.
 It’s the perfect people-watching spot.